-Visualizing and Verbalizing program

-DCT emphasizes the need for both the mental representational and the verbal cortical areas to be stimulated for optimal language comprehension.
+Visualizing and Verbalizing program: Dual Coding Theory (DCT) emphasizes the need for both the mental representational and the verbal cortical areas to be stimulated for optimal language comprehension.
 Paivio's theory has been accepted for more than four decades but has more recently been examined through the lens of neurology to observe functional brain connectivity.
 Nanci Bell's Visualizing and Verbalizing program develops what she calls concept imagery-the ability to create an imagined or imaged gestalt from language-as a basis for comprehension and higher order thinking.
 The development of concept imagery improves reading and listening comprehension, memory, oral vocabulary, critical thinking, and writing.

-The University of Alabama at Birmingham chose the Visualizing and Verbalizing program to conduct a study to assess the legitimacy of DCT and the neurological validity of its premises as applied to ASD students.
+University of Alabama at Birmingham chose the Visualizing and Verbalizing program to conduct a study to assess the legitimacy of DCT and neurological validity of its premises as applied to ASD students.
 In summary, the results proved promising for bolstering the brain's ability to comprehend language.
 Here is a recap of the research project:

-- Participants and controls.
-Fifty-three children participated in the study: 22 typically-developing students and 31 students who had been diagnosed with ASD by a licensed clinical psychologist.
-The 31 subjects with ASD were randomly assigned to two groups.
-Sixteen of the 31 ASD students received the instruction.
-The second group consisted of the other 15 who did not receive the instruction.
+• Participants and controls.
+Forty-five children participated in the study: 19 typically-developing students and 26 students who had been diagnosed with ASD by a licensed clinical psychologist.
+The 26 subjects with ASD were randomly assigned to two groups.
+Thirteen of the 26 ASD students received the instruction.
+The second group consisted of the other 13 who did not receive the instruction.
 The typically-developing students also did not receive the instruction.
 The three groups provided a point of comparison between typically-developing students, those with ASD, as well as a comparison between the ASD students who received the instruction and those who did not.
-Other studies attempting to address neurological changes resulting from targeted reading intervention have observed only a single participant, thus reducing the ability to assess the interventions' efficacy in a larger population. - Study duration and intensity.
-Participants in the experimental study underwent ten weeks of intensive instruction using Nanci Bell's Visualizing and Verbalizing program, a curriculum designed to stimulate the conceptual imagery associated with written or spoken language.
-The material stimulates all facets of language comprehension: reading and listening comprehension, memory, oral vocabulary, critical thinking, and writing.
-Students received four hours of instruction from Lindamood-Bell staff, five days a week, for 10 weeks. - Neurological observations and results.
-All 53 study participants were subject to two functional MRI (fMRI) scans to document their brain function(s), at the beginning of the 10-weeks, and again at the end.
-The initial scans of typically-developing students showed strong connectivity between the imaginal and verbal cortical centers whereas those of the ASD students revealed only loose connectivity between the centers.
-At the conclusion of the study, when all students were re-scanned, the imaginal-verbal connection showed marked improvement in those who had received the Visualizing and Verbalizing program.
-Those students who did not receive the instruction showed no substantive change in the connection between cortical centers (whether ASD or typically developing). - Behavioral observations and results.
-Reading comprehension assessments were also administered to all three groups of participants at the beginning and end of the study.
-Typically-developing students performed better than both ASD groups at both testing times.
-After 10 weeks, the 16 ASD students who received the intensive instruction showed significant improvement (16.4%) on the comprehension test.
-Those ASD students who did not receive instruction had little change (2.6%) and had lower scores than those of the typically-developing students.

-\Statistically significant (p = .0006).
+• Study duration and intensity.
+Participants in the experimental study underwent 10 weeks intensive instruction using Nanci B e 1 1 's Visualizing and Verbalizing program, a curriculum designed to stimulate the conceptual imagery associated with written or spoken language.
+The material stimulates all facets of language comprehension: reading and listening comprehension, memory, oral vocabulary, critical thinking, and

+Neuroimaging Research (UAB)†

+Percent Change in GORT-Comprehension